jkmnt/falcon-url/README.md

 # ValueError: type annotation mismatch for parameter foo (<class 'str'> vs <class 'int'>)
 ```

-The router will check if the method arguments and route parameters match.
-It checks the names and types, so please type-annotate your arguments.
+The router will check the match between the method arguments and route parameters.
+The types are checked too, so please add type annotations.
 All route-related arguments should be keyword-only.

-## Typechecking and code editor autocomplete
+## Type checking and code editor autocomplete

 There is no way to obtain the responder's signature from the resource class.
-But you could specify it manually.
-Your IDE will start to suggest parameters in a magical way.
+But you could hint it manually.
+Your code editor will start to suggest parameters - a whole different experience!

-Also you may specialize the request and response type for more type safety.
+Also, you may specialize the request and response type for more type safety.

 ```python